The Option type

 Here is how to do it properly:

-The pattern matching approach also forces you to think about and document what happens in the None
+The pattern matching approach also forces you to think about and document what happens in the None case, which you might easily overlook when using IsSome.

-If you are doing a lot of pattern matching on options, look into the Option
+If you are doing a lot of pattern matching on options, look into the Option module, as it has some useful helper functions like map, bind, iter and so on.

 For example, say that I want to multiply the value of an option by 2 if it is valid.
 Here's the pattern matching way:

-And here's a more compact version written using Option.map
+And here's a more compact version written using Option.map:

-Or perhaps I want to multiply the value of an option by 2 if it is valid but return 0 if it is None
+Or perhaps I want to multiply the value of an option by 2 if it is valid but return 0 if it is None.
+Here's the pattern matching way:

-And here's the same thing as a one-liner using Option.fold
+And here's the same thing as a one-liner using Option.fold:

-In simple cases like the one above, the defaultArg
+In simple cases like the one above, the defaultArg function can be used as well.

 The option type often causes confusion to people who are used to dealing with nulls and nullables in C# and other languages.
 This section will try to clarify the differences.